FuelFrontend/Frontend-Developer-Interview-Preparation/CSS/README.md

 # CSS

-> Contains basic and advanced CSS questions
+> Contains basic and advanced questions

 - [ ] - Diff between CSS1, CSS2 and CSS3?
 - [ ] - Whats new in CSS3?